-- The certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - (2) HiPKI EV TLS CA obtains evidence that the certificate was misused; - (3) HiPKI EV TLS CA is made aware that a subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - (4) HiPKI EV TLS CA is made aware of any circumstance indicating that use of a FQDN or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);

-- (5) HiPKI EV TLS CA is made aware of a material change in the information contained in the certificate; - (6) HiPKI EV TLS CA is made aware that the certificate was not issued in accordance with these requirements or the HiPKI CP or this CPS; - (7) HiPKI EV TLS CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - (8) HiPKI EV TLS CA's right to issue certificates under these requirements expires or is revoked or terminated, unless HiPKI EV TLS CA has made arrangements to continue maintaining the CRL/OCSP Repository; - (9) Revocation is required by the HiPKI CP and/or this CPS; or - (10)HiPKI EV TLS CA is made aware of a demonstrated or proven method that exposes the subscriber's private key to compromise, methods have been developed that can easily calculate it based on the public key (such as a Debian weak key, see https://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the private key was flawed.
+- (1) The certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - (2) HiPKI EV TLS CA obtains evidence that the certificate was misused; - (3) HiPKI EV TLS CA is made aware that a subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use: - (4) HiPKI EV TLS CA is made aware of any circumstance indicating that use of a FQDN or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - (5) HiPKI EV TLS CA is made aware of a material change in the information contained in the certificate; - (6) HiPKI EV TLS CA is made aware that the certificate was not issued in accordance with these requirements or the HiPKI CP or this CPS; - (7) HiPKI EV TLS CA determines or is made aware that any of the information appearing in the certificate is inaccurate; - (8) HiPKI EV TLS CA's right to issue certificates under these requirements expires or is revoked or terminated, unless HiPKI EV TLS CA has made arrangements to continue maintaining the CRL/OCSP Repository; - (9) Revocation is required by the HiPKI CP and/or this CPS; or - (10)HiPKI EV TLS CA is made aware of a demonstrated or proven method that exposes the subscriber's private key to compromise or if there is clear evidence that the specific method used to generate the private key was flawed.

-HiPKI EV TLS CA may at its own discretion revoke subscriber certificaters under the aforementioned circumstances.
+HiPKI EV TLS CA may at its own discretion revoke subscriber certificates under the aforementioned circumstances.